gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Farmer Villagers now sell 5-7 apples instead of just 5
 - Hoppers can currently be used to place any item inside a jukebox, which will not be allowed in future versions
 - Sheep that are sheared and regrow their wool retain the +minecraft:rideable_sheared and +minecraft:loot_sheared definitions.
 These are unobtainable sheep variants that have wool yet will not drop wool on death.
-- All support blocks can be placed off of cocoa beans, allowing for many invalid block configurations
 - <details> <summary>Water, flowing water, lava, and flowing lava can be obtained through various ways of Mining Block Transfer.
 (1.2.0.2 - 1.6.0.6) </summary> 1.2.0.2, 1.2.0.7, 1.2.0.9, 1.2.0.11, 1.2.0.15, 1.2.0.18, 1.2.0.22, 1.2.0.25, 1.2.0.31, 1.2.0.81, 1.2.1.1, 1.2.2.2, 1.2.2.3, 1.2.3.3, 1.2.3.6, 1.2.5.0, 1.2.5.12, 1.2.5.13, 1.2.5.15, 1.2.5.52, 1.2.6.2, 1.2.6.55, 1.2.6.60, 1.2.7.2, 1.2.8, 1.2.9.1, 1.2.10.1, 1.2.10.2, 1.2.11.4, 1.2.12, 1.2.12.1, 1.2.13.5, 1.2.13.6, 1.2.13.8, 1.2.13.10, 1.2.13.11, 1.2.13.12, 1.2.13.54, 1.2.14, 1.2.15.1, 1.2.13.60, 1.2.16.3, 1.2.14.2, 1.2.14.3, 1.2.20.1, 1.2.20.2, 1.4.0.5, 1.4.1-1, 1.4.1-2, 1.4.1, 1.4.2, 1.4.3, 1.4.4, 1.5.0.0, 1.5.0.1, 1.5.0.4, 1.5.0.7, 1.5.0.10, 1.5.0.14, 1.5.1.2, 1.5.2.1, 1.5.3, 1.6.0.1, 1.6.0.5, 1.6.0.6 </details>
 - <details> <summary>Mining a Standing Banner or a wall banner with Silk Touch will drop the tile version of those two blocks they will be titled Banner and tile.wall_banner.name (1.2.0.2 - 1.2.11) </summary> 1.2.0.2, 1.2.0.7, 1.2.0.9, 1.2.0.11, 1.2.0.15, 1.2.0.18, 1.2.0.22, 1.2.0.25, 1.2.0.31, 1.2.0.81, 1.2.1.1, 1.2.2.2, 1.2.2.3, 1.2.3.3, 1.2.3.6, 1.2.5.0, 1.2.5.12, 1.2.5.13, 1.2.5.15, 1.2.5.52, 1.2.6.2, 1.2.6.55, 1.2.6.60, 1.2.7.2, 1.2.8, 1.2.9.1, 1.2.10.1, 1.2.10.2, 1.2.11.4 </details>
 - <details> <summary>Placing down any of the standing banner tiles youa chance to place down a super black banner, if you mine that it will give you a banner that has a damage value betwee 16-255 which is illegal (1.2.0.2 - 1.2.10) </summary> 1.2.0.2, 1.2.0.7, 1.2.0.9, 1.2.0.11, 1.2.0.15, 1.2.0.18, 1.2.0.22, 1.2.0.25, 1.2.0.31, 1.2.0.81, 1.2.1.1, 1.2.2.2, 1.2.2.3, 1.2.3.3, 1.2.3.6, 1.2.5.0, 1.2.5.12, 1.2.5.13, 1.2.5.15, 1.2.5.52, 1.2.6.2, 1.2.6.55, 1.2.6.60, 1.2.7.2, 1.2.8, 1.2.9.1, 1.2.10.1, 1.2.10.2, 1.2.11.4 </details>
 - <details> <summary>Crafting Undyed Shulker Boxes will give you a shulker box with a data value of 16 (1.2.0.2 - 1.7.0) </summary> 1.2.0.2, 1.2.0.7, 1.2.0.9, 1.2.0.11, 1.2.0.15, 1.2.0.18, 1.2.0.22, 1.2.0.25, 1.2.0.31, 1.2.0.81, 1.2.1.1, 1.2.2.2, 1.2.2.3, 1.2.3.3, 1.2.3.6, 1.2.5.0, 1.2.5.12, 1.2.5.13, 1.2.5.15, 1.2.5.52, 1.2.6.2, 1.2.6.55, 1.2.6.60, 1.2.7.2, 1.2.8, 1.2.9.1, 1.2.10.1, 1.2.10.2, 1.2.11.4, 1.2.12, 1.2.12.1, 1.2.13.5, 1.2.13.6, 1.2.13.8, 1.2.13.10, 1.2.13.11, 1.2.13.12, 1.2.13.54, 1.2.14, 1.2.15.1, 1.2.13.60, 1.2.16.3, 1.2.14.2, 1.2.14.3, 1.2.20.1, 1.2.20.2, 1.4.0.5, 1.4.1-1, 1.4.1-2, 1.4.1, 1.4.2, 1.4.3, 1.4.4, 1.5.0.0, 1.5.0.1, 1.5.0.4, 1.5.0.7, 1.5.0.10, 1.5.0.14, 1.5.1.2, 1.5.2.1, 1.5.3, 1.6.0.1, 1.6.0.5, 1.6.0.6, 1.6.0.8, 1.6.0.30, 1.6.0.14, 1.6.0.15, 1.6.1, 1.6.2, 1.7.0.2, 1.7.0.3, 1.7.0.5, 1.7.0.7, 1.7.0.9, 1.7.0.13 </details>

 **Beta 1.2.0.11**
-- Placing ice on top of magma blocks in the nether causes the ice to melt and create water sources in the nether
+- Placing ice on top of magma blocks in the Nether causes the ice to melt and create water sources in the nether

 **Beta 1.2.0.18**
 - All support blocks can be placed off of cocoa beans, allowing for many invalid block configurations